 This is hard work.
 There’s no magic wand that removes a lifetime of conditioning.
 You’re going to have to spend the rest of your life engaged in this work.

-As Jeremy said in the guest sermon last week: “Action demands engagement and that engagement never ends.
+As my husband Jeremy said in a guest sermon: “Action demands engagement and that engagement never ends.
 It keeps beginning.
 Action…demands invention and imagination for a world that could be made and, importantly, re-made otherwise.”

 There’s no arrival point where our action will no longer be needed.
 Don’t buy into the fallacy of arrival.
 And don’t let the enormity of the problems stop you from taking the next, right action.

-In the Dismantling Racism course I took with Michelle Cassandra Johnson last year she asked us to “expect and accept non-closure.”
+In the Dismantling Racism course I took with Michelle Cassandra Johnson in 2019 she asked us to “expect and accept non-closure.”